sizious/dc-chain/doc/mingw/mingw.md

 `sh-elf-gcc`), even with `arm-eabi` binaries.

-In the **MinGW/MSYS** environment, you will have the possibility to make the toolchain binaries statically linked, i.e. they can be run **outside** the **MinGW/MSYS** environment:
+In the **MinGW/MSYS** environment, you will have the possibility to make the toolchains binaries statically linked, i.e. they can be run **outside** the **MinGW/MSYS** environment:

 1. Open the **dc-chain** `Makefile` with a text editor.

 2. Locate the `STANDALONE_BINARY` flag and set it to `1`.

-3. Build the toolchain as usual with `make`.
+3. Build the toolchains as usual with `make`.

 Now, if you just double-click on any `sh-elf` binary (e.g. `sh-elf-gcc`) the program should run properly.